Legend of Kay

-Legend of Kay is a 2005 platform video game developed by Neon Studios and published by JoWood Productions for the PlayStation 2.
+Legend of Kay is a 2005 action-adventure platform video game developed by Neon Studios and published by JoWood Productions for the PlayStation 2.
 An abridged version of the game for the Nintendo DS by Firehazard Studio was released in 2010.

 An enhanced version with visual and gameplay improvements was released on modern consoles and PC by Nordic Games (now THQ Nordic) after they purchased JoWood's assets.

 Plot

-For many generations, the mystical land of Yenching had been inhabited by many animals, mainly cats, hares, frogs, and pandas.
-Because of a religious code called the Way, these four races had prospered throughout the ages in their own separate towns.
-But as the years passed, the younger generations began to defect from the Way.
+For many generations, the mystical land of Yenching had been inhabited by many animals, mainly cats, rabbits, frogs, and pandas.
+Because of a religious code called The Way, these four races had prospered throughout the ages in their own separate towns.
+But as the years passed, the younger generations began to defect from The Way.
 Ultimately, with no protective code to guide the races, Yenching was invaded by the Gorillas and the Rats (known as the Din), led by Gorilla Minister Shun and Tak, the Rat Alchemist.
 Minister Shun now rules the majority of Yenching with an iron fist, and is said to reside in the volcanic mountain of Waa-Lo.

 The story now focuses around a figure named Kay.
 Kay is a hotheaded young cat, and the Master's finest martial arts student.
-Like many of the people of the races, Kay does not believe in the Way, and likes to focus on physical skills and strength.
-This is what makes his friend, Su Ling, leave his town in disgust, hoping to find another town that would share her belief in resurrecting the Way.
-One day, in Kay's martial arts school, Shun's gorillas and the mayor of Kay's town declare that they must shut down the school because new 'Din schools' must soon be erected in the town.
+Like many of the people of the races, Kay does not believe in The Way, and likes to focus on physical skills and strength.
+This is what makes his friend, Su Ling, leave his town in disgust, hoping to find another town that would share her belief in resurrecting The Way.
+One day, in Kay's martial arts school, Shun's gorillas and the mayor of Kay's town declare that they must shut down the school because new 'Din schools' must soon be erected in the town, although the suspected reason is that the hierarchy wants to prevent potential threats.
 Kay is outraged, and even more so when his Master simply agrees to the new terms.
 And so, making up his mind, Kay sneaks into his Master's house at night (the Master is drunk, and asleep) and steals the mystical blade the Master keeps.
 Kay then jumps out of the town walls, and makes his way into the wilderness.